td4b/VmWare-NSX-Migration-Tool/README.md

 Moreover more analytical tools such as vRNI (vRealize Network Insight) can be used to characterize flow and lock down applications in the
 Datacenter environment.

-This tool is intended to be used for Systems that are being migrated into a virtual environment.
+This tool is intended to be used for systems that are being migrated into a virtual environment but can also be used for reorg.

 **Required Software - Complete Setup Instructions Below.**